eigenfoo/old-eigenfoo.github.io/drafts/2018-11-25-bayesian-inference-reading.md

 tags:
   - bayesianism
 header:
-  overlay_image: /assets/images/cool-backgrounds/cool-background1.png
+  overlay_image: /assets/images/cool-backgrounds/cool-background6.png
   caption: 'Photo credit: [coolbackgrounds.io](https://coolbackgrounds.io/)'
 last_modified_at:
 ---

 This post is to expose the inner workings of Bayesian inference.

-## Markov-chain Monte Carlo
+## Markov-Chain Monte Carlo

 ### For the uninitiated